Wavesonics/RingMyPhoneAndroid/README.md

 RingMyPhoneAndroid
 ==================

-An Android app that allows the RingMyPhone Pebble app to wake your Android phone up and start it ringing so you can find it.
+An Android app that allows the RingMyPhone Pebble app to wake up your Android phone and start it ringing so that you can find it.

 The Pebble app's repository can be found here: